Toyless Toyline Character

 - The 501st, and as I recall, the 212th have minifigs now.
 Several sets have the 501st and I think the Republic Gunship has the 212th.

-- There have been tie-in action figure lines to the movies in the Marvel Cinematic Universe, but characters like Peggy Carter and the Howling Commandos, The Other, and SHIELD Agent Phil Coulson don't have any actual figures of them in the aforementioned action figure lines.
+- There have been tie-in action figure lines to the movies in the Marvel Cinematic Universe, but characters like Peggy Carter and the Howling Commandos and The Other don't have any actual figures of them in the aforementioned action figure lines.
+The Other is especially odd since Hasbro even bothered to make a Skrull warrior action figure, despite the Skrulls not appearing in The Avengers in any way.

 - This has also happened with Zords.
 Sometimes it makes sense—the Mighty Mammoth from Ninja Storm/Hurricanger wasn't released because it would be pretty big.
 But there's really no excuse for not releasing Wild Force's Elephant Zord, Dino Thunder's Pachycephalosaurus Zord or Mystic Force's Centaurus Wolf Megazord.
 The former is required for a major Megazord formation, while the latter is a main villain's mech which appears in numerous episodes!
 And they even released the good guy recolor!

 - Nidhiki was mutated from a Toa into an insectoid creature sometime before the saga, so his toy was that of his mutant self, but he is largely featured in stories before his mutation.
-Turaga Dume is another important character, and although his Toa-state hasn't actually had any importance, the designers have in fact created special edition sets for both Toa Nidhiki and Toa Dume... but the Story Team decided to make them the Toa forms of two separate, likewise mutated characters instead: Iruini and Norik respectively, from the then-released smaller Rahaga set-line.
-The obvious design similarities between the mutated Nidhiki and Toa Iruini and Turaga Dume and Toa Norik were then written off as mere coincidences, or in the case of Norik's mask, it was explained that his mask got reshaped to look like the type of mask worn by Dume.
-Also?
-This meant that the Toa forms of the remaining four Rahaga characters likewise ended up being toyless, because there were no plans to make more than just two such special edition Toa.
+Turaga Dume is another important character, although his Toa-state hasn't actually had any importance.
+A year after their debut, two Toa sets came out that looked suspiciously like them, but these were the Toa forms of two separate, likewise mutated characters instead: Iruini and Norik respectively, from the then-released smaller Rahaga set-line — meaning that the other four Rahaga's Toa forms also ended up being toyless.

 - The six Barraki figures and the Karzahni set also show them in their mutated states.
 At least for Karzahni, we have a picture of what he looked like pre-mutation — disregarding the colors.

 - Certain characters would be introduced long before a toy was available to them, despite their significance to the plot.
-The Big Bad himself didn't get a toy until 2 years after the story had started, and a proper Mask of Life would not be made until 3 years after it's introduction. note
+The Big Bad himself didn't get a toy until 2 years after the story had started, due to spending those years as a mysterious unseen presence.
+A proper Mask of Life would not be made until 3 years after it's introduction. note

 - Monster High has a few.